-1. Responsibilities of the Blood Bank Staff:

-- a.
-The Blood Bank Medical Technologist and/or Medical Laboratory Technician must follow established policies and procedures - b.
+- 1. Responsibilities of the Blood Bank Staff: - a.
+The Blood Bank Medical Technologist and/or Medical Laboratory Technician must follow established policies and procedures

+- b.
 Use judgment obtained by training and experience to evaluate unusual or unexpected situations; and to communicate any problems or occurrences that may affect patient care to the medical staff and Blood Bank Supervisor in a timely manner. - c.
 The Blood Bank staff is charged with safeguarding the patient welfare in all actions taken while performing Blood Bank tests and procedures. - d.
 Only Blood Bank staff are allowed to remove blood products and tissues from their storage areas. - 2.
 Responsibilities of the Blood Bank Supervisor/Manager: - Maintaining operations in conformance to the AABB Standards for Blood Banks and Transfusion Services, the College of American Pathologists (CAP) Transfusion Medicine Checklist, or Joint Commission. - b.
 Establish, implement, and maintain the Quality System. - c.
 Ensure written procedures exist and are updated for policies and procedures in the Blood Bank. - d.
 Ensuring performance of adequate process and equipment validation and adequate preventive maintenance. - e.
 The Blood Bank Supervisor/Manager also ensures compliance with technical, administrative and personnel policies and procedures of the Laboratory and Hospital. - 3.
 Training and Competency of Blood Bank Personnel - a.
 The supervisor/manager or designee will train all new personnel.
 New employees must complete their education/competency checklists prior to beginning their assigned duties.
 All items must be completed to the satisfaction of the trainer.
 The trainer will use unknowns, direct observation and work review to assess performance.
+Critical tasks will also be evaluated.
+These are tasks that are not directly involved in testing and can include but not limited to thawing of frozen components, relabeling of units that have been altered by thawing, irradiating, or issuing of blood components.
 The supervisor will note any areas for improvement.
 Unsatisfactory performance will result in additional training and/or termination of employment during the probationary period. - b.
-Employee competency will be assessed as indicated in the Laboratory Education - Employee Competency Assessment. - 4.
-Therapeutic Apheresis - a.
+Employee competency will be assessed as indicated in the Laboratory Education Employee Competency Assessment.

+4. Therapeutic Apheresis

+- a.
 The transfusion service medical director is not responsible for therapeutic apheresis.
 That responsibility lies with the ordering physician and the contracted apheresis service. - 5.
 Intra and Perioperative Reinfusion - a.
 The transfusion service medical director reviews and approves of intra and perioperative collection and reinfusion procedures and quality metrics to help ensure efficacy and patient safety.